Hakuraku District

 "I thought you were going to be an engineer."

-"I was.
+“I was.
 Like my father.
-Except my freshman year I flunked physics."
+Except my freshman year I almost flunked physics.”

 "Sort of takes you out of the engineering department."

-"Sort of.
-Liked English, though.
-Writing essays and stuff like that.
-Not much of a direction, though."
+“I didn’t suck at English.
+Writing essays and stuff.
+Not much of a direction, though.”

 "Well, you've got a month to think about it."